luxtorpeda-dev/luxtorpeda/README.md

 Just click "Play" and Luxtorpeda will download and install the package for you.
 You need to select Luxtorpeda as a compatibility tool first, of course.

+The supported titles are mostly open source engines, like UZDoom, but also include closed-source executables, like for UT99, and recently Windows mod support via Proton.

 When you launch a game that supports multiple engines, a prompt will appear asking for the engine that should be downloaded and launched.
 Once the engine has been picked, a second prompt will ask if the engine should become the default.
 Launches after this if "Yes" is picked in this dialog will not ask for the engine again.
 A file can be deleted to restore the engine prompt for a particular game.
 The file will have the following format: `~/.config/luxtorpeda/<app_id>/default_engine_choice.txt`

 To go to the main website, go to https://luxtorpeda.org